 Data for 2017 and earlier years included FPOs in these calculations, overstating the average premium per new insured and buying unit.

-The age distributions for 2016 and earlier had more worksite participants than recent years.
 Note: one survey participant has a minimum issue age of 40, one will not issue below 30, and one will not issue below 25.

 Benefit Increase Features